At this time, our greatest need is for financial contributions. Please consider making a donation.

 Cloth puppets/hand puppets – animals and people

-Soft dolls without button eyes or other features (removable features can pose a choking hazard)
+Soft dolls without button eyes or other features (removable features are a choking hazard)

 Fantasy dress-up clothes